Treaty of Giyanti: Negotiations

 According to the daily register documents of Nicolaas Hartingh, the then-Dutch East India Company Governor for North Java, he left Semarang to meet with Prince Mangkubumi on 10 September 1754.
 The actual meeting with Prince Mangkubumi was only held on September 22, 1754.
-The following day, closed-door negotiations were held which only a few people attended.
+The following day, closed-door negotiations were held and only a few people attended.
 Prince Mangkubumi was accompanied by Prince Natakusuma and Tumenggung Ronggo.
 Hartingh himself was accompanied by Hendrik Breton, Captain C. Donkel, and his secretary, Willem Fockens.
 The interpreter was Bastani.

-In the first talks about the division of Mataram, Hartingh expressed reservations because he did not think there could not be two leaders in one empire.
+In the first talks about the division of Mataram, Hartingh expressed reservations because he did not think there could be two leaders in one empire.
 Mangkubumi responded by saying that there was more than one sultan in Cirebon.
 The negotiations did not go smoothly due to the suspicion between the parties.
 Finally, after vowing not to break each other's promises, the negotiations picked up.
-Hartingh again suggested that Mangkubumi not use the sunan title and determined which areas would be controlled by him.
-Mangkubumi objected to giving up the title of sunan because the people had recognized him as sunan five years earlier.
+Hartingh again suggested that Mangkubumi not use the Sunan title and determined which areas would be controlled by him.
+Mangkubumi objected to giving up the title of Sunan because the people had recognized him as Sunan five years earlier.
 Prince Mangkubumi was appointed as Sunan who was in charge of the Sultanate of Mataram when Pakubuwana II died in Kabanaran, at the same time the Dutch East India Company installed Duke Anom as Pakubuwana III.

 The negotiations had to be stopped but continued the next day.
-On September 23, 1754 a memorandum of understanding was finally reached, which concluded that Prince Mangkubumi would use the title of sultan and obtain half of the empire.
+On September 23, 1754, a memorandum of understanding was finally reached, which concluded that Prince Mangkubumi would use the title of sultan and obtain half of the empire.
 The north coast of Javam or the coastal areas which had been surrendered to the Dutch East India Company remained in the hands of the Dutch East India Company and half of the compensation for the control would be given to Mangkubumi.
 In addition, Mangkubumi would also get half of the palace heirlooms.
 The memorandum of understanding was then submitted to Pakubuwana III.
 On 4 November 1754, Pakubuwana III delivered a letter to the Governor-General of the Dutch East India Company, Jacob Mossel, regarding his agreement on the outcome of negotiations between the Governor of North Java, Hartingh, and Prince Mangkubumi.

-Based on the negotiations carried out on September 22–23, 1754 and the approval letter of Pakubuwana III, the Agreement on February 13, 1755 was signed in Giyanti.
+Based on the negotiations carried out on September 22–23, 1754, and the approval letter of Pakubuwana III, the Agreement on February 13, 1755, was signed in Giyanti.

 After the signing of the treaty, Mangkubumi took the title of Sultan Hamengkubuwono and set up his court in Yogyakarta, not far from Kotagede, now a suburb of the city, where the tomb of Senopati, the founder of Mataram, is located.